 File Handling:

-.Grid Initialization:
+OCSEN.INP.OCSEN.OUT.Grid Initialization:

-to store the grid and mark visited cells, respectively.Movement Logic:
+a and mark to store the grid and mark visited cells, respectively.Movement Logic:

-is incremented for each valid move.Output Results:
+(x, y) it attempts to traverse the grid.
+0.dem is incremented for each valid move.Output Results:

-to the output.Array Indexing Adventures:
+-1 to the output.Array Indexing Adventures:

 Boundary Issues:

-are zero-indexed but your loop is 1-indexed—salvation lies in the details!Bug Busters:
+tkx and tky are zero-indexed but your loop is 1-indexed—salvation lies in the details!Bug Busters:

-and loop-based array copy into separate functions to ensure clarity and reuse.If you're aching to see similar code secrets, bonkers bug hunts or tantalizing tech tutorials, trituenhantao.io awaits to unfurl its folds of technological tapestry.
+std::memset and loop-based array copy into separate functions to ensure clarity and reuse.If you're aching to see similar code secrets, bonkers bug hunts or tantalizing tech tutorials, trituenhantao.io awaits to unfurl its folds of technological tapestry.
 Visit, because as they say in AI land, curiosity didn't kill the cat, it just rebooted it with a cooler upgrade!